EyeOdin/Pigment.O/README.md

 ### Purpose

-Pigment.O is a Krita plugin Color Picker and Mixer.
+Pigment.O is a Krita plugin Compact Color Picker and Mixer.

 ### Features